-I have written several articles Racism and Slavery.
+I have written several articles on postings related to politics.
 A list of links have been provided at bottom of this article for your convenience.
-This article will, however address different aspects on Racism and Slavery.
+This article will, however address different aspects on these political events.

 Social media users have been sharing an image online that makes several disparaging and false claims about George Soros.
 Some of these claims include Soros being a former Nazi, Soros “swearing to destroy the U.S.A.”, Soros owning ANTIFA and Black Lives Matter, and Soros paying for protesters.George Soros is a billionaire philanthropist and founder of Open Society Foundations.
 He has been the target of multiple conspiracy theories and misinformation on social media.
 Open Society Foundations told Reuters via email that the claims made toward Soros in these posts are “false” and “do a disservice to the very bedrock of our democracy, as enshrined in the First Amendment.”

 (1) Soros is not a former Nazi: Reuters debunked a false claim that a photograph shows a young Soros in a Nazi uniform.
 During the time Nazis were active, Soros would not have met the age requirements to be in the Schutzstaffel.
 Soros and his family were Hungarian Jews who lived in Budapest during the war, disguising their identities for safety.
 In 1947 at the age of 17, Soros moved to London to attend university.
 By the time Soros was 17, the fall of Nazi Germany had already happened.
 Soros could not possibly have been involved in the Nazi party which was active between 1920-1945.
 He is also a Hungarian Jew, further disproving this theory.